-The proposed law provides general rules governing stay on appeal that are drawn from guardianship and conservatorship law.24 Existing statutes relating to administration of decedents' estates do not provide special stay rules.
-Instead, reliance must be placed on general rules in the Code of Civil Procedure25 and in the cases.26
+The proposed law provides general rules governing stay on appeal that are drawn from guardianship and conservatorship law.23 Existing statutes relating to administration of decedents' estates do not provide special stay rules.
+Instead, reliance must be placed on general rules in the Code of Civil Procedure24 and in the cases.25 The proposed law does not attempt to revise the substance of this law, but makes it more accessible to probate practitioners.